moviedomfo/Ecosystem-demo/OrdersAPIExpress/readme.md

 Apache Kafka is a distributed streaming platform designed to build real-time pipelines and can be used as a message broker or as a replacement for a log aggregation solution for big data applications

-We use Apache Kafka packaged by Bitnami

-### We use local docker-compose.yml content what should it contain this

-To run docker compose: